YuktaS14/imdbClone/README.md

 3. **Starting the React Server:**
-Navigate to the client directory and run:
+Navigate to the client_react directory and run:

 ```npm start```